 Given the intense immunosuppression associated with HCT, the number of these patients infected with SARS-CoV-2 seems to be lower than expected.
 This may be due to the rigorous infection-control procedures already in place before COVID-19, as well as patient awareness and risk-adverse behavior.
 For patients undergoing transplant, rigorous use of personal protective equipment (PPE) and infection control measures are very effective in preventing infections in health care providers and nosocomial cross infection.
 Visitors are still limited at most centers; caregivers are not being tested at most centers unless they are symptomatic.
 All medical staff are screened for symptoms daily.
 At most programs, patients are tested on arrival and/or prior to the start of conditioning regimens.
 Some centers are testing asymptomatic patients intermittently after transplant.

-Almost all unrelated donor products are cryopreserved, with most studies showing no compromise of transplant success.
+Since March 2020, there has been a move to cryopreserve unrelated donor products with most retrospective studies showing no compromise of transplant success, but no prospective studies.
+There is geographic variability in this practice now, with some registries requiring justification for cryopreservation.
 The one exception is bone marrow destined for a patient with aplastic anemia; this is the one case where cryopreservation has been associated with poor engraftment and higher mortality.
 A few centers are cryopreserving family member stem cells.